What information is collected and how is it stored?

 8. Rights in relation to automated decision making and profiling.

-To find out more about your rights, please visit: https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/
+To find out more information, please visit: https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/